bitlayer-org/bitlayer-org.github.io/docs/BitlayerNetwork/Json-RPC.md

 # JSON-RPC

-Bitlayer provides all JSON-RPC API methods listed on [Ethereum](https://ethereum.org/developers/docs/apis/json-rpc#json-rpc-methods) along with several custom methods.
+Bitlayer provides all JSON-RPC API methods listed on [Ethereum](https://ethereum.org/developers/docs/apis/json-rpc#json-rpc-methods) , but currently with `eth_feeHistory` disabled.
+Because there's some issue for Metamask users when priority fee per gas is less than `1 gwei`, and we want to avoid our users spending unnecessary high fee.

+If you rely on `eth_feeHistory`, you can try `eth_feeHistory2` instead.

+And besides, Bitlayer added several custom methods as follows.

 ## eth_getTraceActionByTxHash
 This method returns logs of internal transactions by the hash of a transaction.